It was used to present both a helmet, but also a gambeson, a coat of mail, and all pieces of armor.

 Polychrome carved wooden head.

-Italian carved and articulated wooden capipote or procession mannequin.
+Italian “Cap i pota” in carved and articulated wood or procession mannequin

-Rare doll completely articulated in carved wood dating from the 1st half of the 18th century and having preserved its polychromy and its clothes in damask silk, gold lace and velvet.
+Rare doll completely articulated in carved wood having preserved its polychromy and its clothes in damask silk, gold lace and velvet.

 Model dolls in the sixteenth century were nicknamed